Wugg14/AmericanPromiseTheme/README.md

 # American Promise Child Theme

 This is a a child theme for the Genesis Framework, including a modular architecture, SASS, gulp, Burboun, and Neat.
+It is based on the Developers Starter Theme by KnowTheCode

 ## Features
+-integrated with The Events Calendar plugin -integrated with Gravity Forms
+-Custom JS live search feature, with custom Wordpress api -Modular theme architecture
 ## Dependencies
 This child theme has no global dependencies, but does have dev dependencies.